You want smart political talk without the meltdowns?

 Number one, nuclear weapons, and number two, intercontinental ballistic missiles.

-And unfortunately, there are Iranian scientists in North Korea every time they do a nuclear test or an ICBM test, and the same is true in reverse because the North Koreans send their people to watch the Iranians and they exchange information, they give each other advice.
+And the same is true in reverse because the North Koreans send their people to watch the Iranians and they exchange information.

 And it would not be at all unexpected.

-So you're saying that there's an unholy alliance and they're trading information, and on top of that that there is a good possibility the Iranians, because of Obama's bad deal would get nuclear weapons with the help of the North Koreans.
+So you're saying that there's an unholy alliance and they're trading information, and on top of that, that there is a good possibility the Iranians, because of Obama's bad deal, would get nuclear weapons with the help of the North Koreans.

-I I I don't think there's even a possibility.
+I don't think there's even a possibility.

-I think it's an act absolute fact.
+I think it's an absolute fact.

 And unfortunately, we don't have an intelligence service that's able to put all that together.